๐Ÿ”ฌGeneral Biology I

 Active Transport: Fighting the Gradient

-When cells need to move substances against their concentration gradient—from low to high concentration—they must spend energy.
+When cells need to move substances against their concentration gradient, from low to high concentration, they must spend energy.
 This is thermodynamically unfavorable, so ATP hydrolysis or stored electrochemical gradients power the process.
 Active transport is how cells create and maintain the concentration differences essential for life.

 Primary Active Transport

-• Sodium-potassium pump (Na+/K+Na^+/K^+-ATPase) is the classic example—pumps 3 Na+Na^+ out and 2 K+K^+ in per ATP, creating electrochemical gradients
+• The sodium-potassium pump (Na+/K+Na^+/K^+-ATPase) is the classic example.
+It pumps 3 Na+Na^+ out and 2 K+K^+ in per ATP molecule, creating electrochemical gradients across the membrane.
+Notice the unequal ion exchange: this contributes to a net negative charge inside the cell.

 Secondary Active Transport